gechelberger/intervalsets/README.md

 intervals need to be able to distinguish between integer types and broader ones, so an implementation of `Numeric` must be provided.

+This is also important for concepts of Measure if we ever get around to supporting those.

 ```
 pub struct MyRationalNum {}